 Stakeholder participation facilitates the identification of potential risks as well as business opportunities.
 Based on the stakeholders' feedback from various communication channels, ESG issues were ranked and prioritised in terms of their importance to stakeholders and to the Group's business development.
-Issues that are considered material to our stakeholders and the Group are development and trainings, management of the supply chain, product responsibility and community investment.
+Results of the materiality analysis is presented in the following materiality matrix: